DZakh/rescript-schema/IDEAS.md

 - Get rid of S.literal in Js/ts API and S.tuple shorthand
 - Use ReScript types for schema names
   // FIXME: Return back s.flatten support for schemas created with S.schema
+- Rename Js integer to int32

+  // TODO: FIXME: PLAN
+  // 1.
+Move fields and fieldNames to the ctx and expose them in resi
+  // 2.
+Add merge logic to s.flatten and s.field - allow only duplicate fields with the same schema (===)
+  // 3.
+Add s.nested("fieldName") which would return a nested ctx.
+  // So it's possible to do s.nested("fieldName").field("nestedFieldName", S.string)

 ### Done